mikeyparker/edgist/content/posts/toward-the-edge/index.md

 A wedding.
 A honeymoon.
 Then a return to the familiar: the startup, the grind, the identity I’d worn for years.
 I tried to fit back into it.
 I tried to care.
 But it didn’t hold.

 I built software that I would never use myself.
 Showed up to meetings.
 Accepted plans I didn’t believe in, down a path that wasn't mine.
 So I stepped out—not completely, I continued to work as we travelled and surfed our way down the west coast of Europe.

 On July 25th, I left the UK to explore.
-France first, northern Spain.
-Then Portugal.
+France first, northern Spain, then Portugal.
 A motorhome.
 My wife.
 My thoughts.
 I still don’t know what I’m moving toward.
 But I know what I’m leaving.
 And it isn’t just a place.

 The questions I’d started this series with — about consciousness, perception, the self — returned.
 Not with urgency.
 Not as puzzles to solve.
 But as companions.